-However, the application of our framework for a node classification task entails several considerations.
-First, our implementation works with dense A and X matrices, whereas node classification typically uses sparse representations of the edges.
+The application of our framework for a node classification task entails several considerations.
+First, this first implementation of our method works with dense A and X matrices, whereas node classification typically uses sparse representations of the edges.
 Thus, the implementation of our proposed layers is not straightforward for sparse graph representations.
-Second, we anticipate a different behavior of our approach depending on the nature of the graphs: CT-LAYER should perform well in heterophilic graphs as the CTs (i.e. effective resistances) are larger in edges that connect different communities.
-However, it is not clear how well it would perform in homophilic graphs.
+We are planning to work on the sparse version of this method in future work.